girip11/html_learning/mdn_html_notes/html_introduction/2_head_element_and_metadata.md

 ## Adding base url at document level

-We can specify the base URL at document level using the **&lt;base&gt;** element.
+We can specify the base URL at document level using the `<base>` element.
 This is an empty html element, so doesnot need closing tags.
 In case of multiple base elements mentioned in the same document, the first one in the document gets priority.

 ```HTML
 <!-- If this element is to be specified with href attribute, this element should be placed before all other HTML elements that can contain URL values in the attributes.
 For instance, it should appear before link and script elements in the head section-->